Scientists determined a new quantum effect

 Einstein’s theory of general relativity and quantum theory form the two major pillars of modern physics.
 However, specific inertial properties of a particle’s intrinsic spin are inconspicuous while the inertial properties of mass are well known.

 Scientists in a new study performed a neutron interferometric experiment.
-They observed phase shifts arising as a consequence of the spin’s coupling with the angular velocity of a rotating magnetic field.
+They observed phase shifts arising due to the spin’s coupling with the angular velocity of a rotating magnetic field.

-Scientists at TU Wien have recently conducted an experiment in which they observed the spin of a neutron traverses through a region with a rotating magnetic field.
+Scientists at TU Wien have recently conducted an experiment in which they observed the spin of a neutron traversing through a region with a rotating magnetic field.

-For the experiment, they had developed a special kind of coil to generate this rotating magnetic field.
+They developed a special kind of coil to generate this rotating magnetic field for the experiment.

 Stephan Sponar of the Institute of Atomic and Subatomic Physics at TU Wien illustrates stated, “Inertia is a ubiquitous feature.
 When we sit on a train that moves at a constant speed, we cannot tell the difference to a train parked at the station.
 Only when changing the frame of reference, e.g., when jumping off the train, we are decelerated.
 We feel forces due to the inertia of our mass.”